microsoft/maro/docs/source/scenarios/citi_bike.md

         else:
             action = None

-        # Drive the environment with the random action
+        # Drive the environment with the random action.
         metrics, decision_event, is_done = env.step(action)

     # Query for the environment business metrics at the end of each episode,